ahlflk/GCP-XRAY-Cloud-Run/README.md

-# 🚀 GCP-V2RAY: Xray Deployment on Google Cloud Run (VLESS/Trojan)
+# 🚀 GCP-XRAY: Xray Deployment on Google Cloud Run (VLESS/Trojan)

 This repository contains the necessary files and a deployment script to easily run an Xray proxy service (supporting VLESS and Trojan) on Google Cloud Run.
 The setup leverages Cloud Run's built-in TLS/SSL features, keeping the container configuration simple and secure.